Easoncyx/Portrait/doc/Log.md

 Looking at all the faces we’ve measured in the past, see which person has the closest measurements to our face’s measurements.
 That’s our match!

 #### Image Matting
+**(done)** A Closed Form Solution to Natural Image Matting, but it's off the table beacuse its half-automatic